Hillaryudechukwu/Little-JavaScript-Book/manuscript/chapter2.md

 array.length = 50;
 ```

-And now having laid down the fundamentals let's take a look at Object, one of the most important JavaScript type.
+And now having laid down the fundamentals let's take a closer look at Object, one of the most important JavaScript type.

 ## Standing on the shoulders of a giant Object